Recovery & Longevity · Long-Term Test · April 29, 2026 · 8 min read

 Who should skip it

-Tested in this review
+In this review

 Does it actually make you sweat?

-Is the EMF claim meaningful?
+Is the 'detox' claim real?

 $